About why we're different. Where we came from.

 We were pulling dogs out of an abusive puppy mill.
 These pups were emotionally scarred like nothing I had ever seen; they ran rather than be touched and thought nothing of wallowing in their own filth.
 Any human contact they might have ever had wasn't good.
 It’s unimaginable the mistreatment these dogs must have suffered.
 My foster recovered quickly though and we found her the perfect home.
 She was renamed Gabby in a touching nod to Gabriel’s hand in this all.
 I wrote about her and the Angels of Alligator Alley for the rescue newsletter.

 My angels were fast and furious at work now.
-It was February, 2015, and I met Regina and fell in love . . . quickly.
-In March we found a 1,500 sq ft mid-century modern on a lake just a bike ride from the beach.
+I met Regina and fell in love . . . quickly.
+Soon we found a 1,500 sq ft mid-century modern on a lake just a bike ride from the beach.
 I put a contract on it the next day and proposed marriage.

 I tell you these stories not expecting that you should be that interested in my life, but to say how amazingly Spirit can manifest a new reality when you let it.

 More puppies were rescued from the mill, and I agreed to foster "Raphael" and then "Flynn" from an overwhelmed foster soon after.
 These two were even more traumatized than the others.
 One lost his bowels the first time I touched him, and again every time for months.
 They bonded immediately, but it was a double-edged sword as the immense fear was mutually supportive and progress was hard to see.

 But they were drawn to Regina, and vice versa, and when she agreed to be my wife, fostering turned into adoptions.
 We couldn’t see anyone else being as sensitive, nor want to further traumatize them with another change.
 Together with Regina’s three rescued cats, we had ourselves a family.